Belknap Springs, Oregon: Belknap Hot Spring

 Touted as a mineral spa in the late 19th century, since then the resort site has gone through several changes of ownership and had various improvements made to it, including the addition of a hotel (currently a lodge) and cabins, forming a summer resort community.
 The resort has been almost continuously open to the public since the 1870s, except for a period of closure from 1968 to 1978.

+Geography

 Climate

 This region experiences warm (but not hot) and dry summers, with no average monthly temperatures above 71.6 F. According to the Köppen Climate Classification system, Belknap Springs has a warm-summer Mediterranean climate, abbreviated "Csb" on climate maps.